astrojhgu/rt1d/README.rst

 ====

-rt1d is a 1D radiative transfer code developed for the purpose of studying ionization (hydrogen and helium) and temperature evolution of gas in the vicinity of stars, accreting black holes, or really any source of ultraviolet and/or X-ray photons you can think of.
+rt1d is a 1D radiative transfer code developed for the purpose of studying ionization (hydrogen and helium) and thermal evolution of gas in the vicinity of stars, accreting black holes, or really any source of ultraviolet and/or X-ray photons you can think of.
 A paper including some discussion of its inner-workings can be found `here <http://adsabs.harvard.edu/abs/2012ApJ...756...94M>`_.